grpc/grpc.io/content/en/blog/grpconf-2023-videos.md

 ---
-title: Highlights in gRPConf 2023: Customer Showcase, Developer Engagement, Birds of Feathers Discussions and more.
+title: Highlights in gRPConf 2023:Customer Showcase, Developer Engagement, Birds of Feathers Discussions and more.
 date: 2023-10-27
 ---